ugurcanvurgun/ugurcanvurgun.github.io/_posts/2024-06-12-PennMedicineDay.md

 ### Objective

-To determine if using large language models (LLMs) for analysis of electronic health record (EHR) notes will facilitate accurate assertion of the presence of IHCA at the patient-level.
+To determine if using LLMs for analysis of electronic health record (EHR) notes will facilitate accurate assertion of the presence of IHCA at the patient-level.

 ### Methods